14-Inch vs. 16-Inch MacBook Pro Buyer's Guide: Six Key Differences

-The 16.2-inch display will be a better replacement for a desktop machine and provide much more screen space to arrange multiple windows and use professional applications that benefit from the additional display area.
+The 16.2-inch display is a better replacement for a desktop machine and provides much more screen space to arrange multiple windows and use professional applications that benefit from the additional display area.
 The 14.2-inch display is still larger than the 13.3-inch MacBook Air and MacBook Pro models from recent years, and will likely be the best overall balance of needs for most users.

-While the notch containing the webcam does eat into the display space very slightly, both displays are larger than previous MacBook Pro models, so there is still more display area overall.
+While the "notch" containing the webcam does eat into the display space very slightly, both displays are larger than MacBook Pro models from before 2021, so there is still more display area overall.
 In addition, the display area below the notch has an aspect ratio of exactly 16:10, just like previous MacBook Pro models, to ensure that the notch does not impede normal display views or watching media.
 On this basis, if you are concerned about the notch, you should not necessarily feel obliged to get the larger, 16-inch MacBook Pro.
 That being said, since the notch is the same size on both models, it may be slightly less noticeable on the 16-inch model.

-The 14-inch MacBook Pro will be more portable and comfortable than the 16-inch model to carry around on a daily basis.
-Though the 16-inch MacBook Pro will still fit in larger bags and be acceptable during slightly more infrequent travel, it is a much larger, heavier machine.
-If you are considering the 16-inch MacBook Pro, you should make sure you are comfortable with its greater size and weight – especially if you plan to use it on the go.
+The 14-inch MacBook Pro is decidedly more portable and comfortable than the 16-inch model to carry around on a daily basis.
+Though the 16-inch MacBook Pro can still fit in larger bags and is an acceptable size for travel, it is a much bigger, heavier machine.
+If you are considering the 16-inch MacBook Pro, you should make sure you are comfortable with its size and weight – especially if you plan to use it on the go.

-Both the 14-inch and 16-inch models are equally upgradeable to the M1 Max chip with a 10-core CPU and 32-core GPU, but if you are looking to spend as little as possible or do not need extra performance, it is worth noting the difference between the chips of the base configurations.
+Both the 14-inch and 16-inch models are equally upgradeable to the M2 Max chip with a 12-core CPU and 38-core GPU, but if you are looking to spend as little as possible or do not need extra performance, it is worth noting the difference between the chips of the base configurations.

-The base configuration of the 14-inch MacBook Pro features an M1 Pro with 8-core CPU and 14-core GPU, while the base 16-inch model contains an M1 Pro with a 10-core CPU and 16-core GPU.
-If you upgrade the 14-inch model to the same M1 Pro with 10-core CPU and 16-core GPU that the 16-inch model starts with, it increases to $2,299 – just $200 less than the starting price of the 16-inch model.
+The base configuration of the 14-inch MacBook Pro features an M2 Pro with 10-core CPU and 16-core GPU, while the base 16-inch model contains an M2 Pro with a 12-core CPU and 19-core GPU.
+If you upgrade the 14-inch model to the same M2 Pro with 12-core CPU and 19-core GPU that the 16-inch model starts with, it increases to $2,299 – just $200 less than the starting price of the 16-inch model.

-For those who are leaning toward buying the 16-inch MacBook Pro and need the M1 Pro with a 10-core CPU and 16-core GPU at a minimum, the reduction of the price difference between the two models to just $200 may make it easier to justify getting the larger machine.
+For those who are leaning toward buying the 16-inch MacBook Pro and want the M2 Pro with a 12-core CPU and 19-core GPU at a minimum, the slimmer price difference between the two models to just $200 may make it easier to justify getting the larger machine.

-On the other hand, if you do not need the performance of the M1 Pro with a 10-core CPU and 16-core GPU, the 16-inch model may be overkill, and getting the 14-inch model will be the best way to curb the price under these circumstances.
+On the other hand, if you do not need the performance of the M2 Pro with a 12-core CPU and 19-core GPU, the 16-inch model may be overkill, and getting the 14-inch model will be the best way to keep costs down.

 High Power Mode

-The 16-inch MacBook Pro with the M1 Max chip offers a software feature called High Power Mode.
+The 16-inch MacBook Pro with the M2 Max chip offers a software feature called High Power Mode.
 When enabled, High Power Mode boosts the machine's performance to better meet the needs of intensive, sustained workloads.

-High Power Mode is designed to optimize performance to better support resource-intensive tasks, such as color grading 8K ProRes video, according to Apple.
-When enabled, High Power Mode will de-prioritize resource-hungry system processes in order to leverage the full performance capability of the M1 Max processor.
+High Power Mode is designed to optimize and improve performance for resource-intensive tasks, such as color grading 8K ProRes video, according to Apple.
+When enabled, High Power Mode will de-prioritize resource-hungry system processes in order to leverage the full performance capability of the M2 Max chip.
 The setting is effectively the opposite of "Low Power Mode," which aims to decrease system performance in favor of prolonging battery life.

 Owing to its larger size, the 16-inch MacBook Pro contains a larger battery and has longer-lasting battery life.
 The 14-inch model contains a 70-watt-hour battery, while the 16-inch model contains a 100-watt-hour battery – the same as the 2021 models they replace.

-In terms of battery life, Apple says that the 14-inch MacBook Pro can deliver up to 17 hours of battery life when playing back video.
-The 16-inch model adds four hours for 21-hour battery life when playing back video.
-For maximum battery life, the 16-inch model will clearly be better, but the 14-inch model's 17-hour battery life is still very good and seven hours longer than the model it replaces.
+In terms of battery life, Apple says the 14-inch MacBook Pro can deliver up to 18 hours of battery life when playing back video.
+The 16-inch model adds four hours for 22-hour battery life when playing back video.
+For users who need maximum battery life, the 16-inch model will clearly be better, but the 14-inch model's 18-hour battery life is still enough for most users and one hour longer than the model it replaces.